-Although this isn’t a full list, it’s important to note that 6G isn’t going to be invented by just one person or one company.
+Although this isn’t a complete list, it’s important to note that 6G will not be invented by just one person or one company.
 The race to 6G is international and will involve numerous people, organizations, and countries.

 6G is expected to launch to the public in 2030.
-Various scientists and researchers are saying it may take until 2035 to reach 6G’s maximum potential.
+Various scientists and researchers say it may take until 2035 to reach 6G’s maximum potential.
 (Source: CNN)

 It’s tough to say when 6G will arrive in Canada.

-Looking back, I’d estimate that 6G won’t be readily available to the Canadian public until 2031 or 2032, but that’s only a guess.
+Looking back, 6G won’t be readily available to the Canadian public until 2031 or 2032, but that’s only a guess.

 Although we haven’t even seen the full potential of 5G, 6G is still under question.
 6G has been nicknamed “wireless cognition” by researchers, meaning that robots and artificial intelligence could have the same intelligence and function as humans.
 The only difference is that the intellect is sent through 6G airwaves.